Professional Background

 As an ND, Dr. Wulsin is a primary care physician trained in a broad range of medical traditions.
 He is currently licensed by the State of Washington to practice as a Naturopathic Physician (reg.#613) and an acupuncturist (reg.#85).

-Dr. Wulsin received premedical training with an undergraduate honors degree from the University of California at Santa Cruz.
-After a few years of travel and work in Asia, Africa and South America, he returned to the Johns Hopkins University for an MA in International Relations.
-Subsequent work with natural resource management in developing countries landed me in Seattle.
-Refocusing on healing work with people inspired him to complete formal training in naturopathic and traditional Chinese medicine at John Bastyr College of Naturopathic Medicine and the NW Institute of Acupuncture and Oriental Medicine during the 1980s.
-Dr. Wulsin earned an MPH at the University of Washington specializing in global health, nutrition ad health care capacity building.
+Dr. Wulsin received premedical training with an undergraduate honors degree in Genetics and Central Asian history from the University of California at Santa Cruz.
+After a few years of travel and work in Asia, Africa and South America, he returned to the Johns Hopkins University for an MA in International Relations and Economics.
+Subsequent work with natural resource management in developing countries landed him in Seattle.
+Refocusing on healing work with people inspired him to complete formal training in naturopathic and traditional Chinese medicine at John Bastyr College of Naturopathic Medicine, where he received his doctorate (ND) and at the NW Institute of Acupuncture and Oriental Medicine during the 1980s.
+Dr. Wulsin has subsequently earned a master’s degree in public health (MPH) at the University of Washington, specializing in global health, HIV/infectious disease, community oriented public health practice, nutrition and health care capacity building.